Jeremy Novy

 Jeremy Novy is an American street artist and stencil artist.
 He is best known for his stencils of koi fish and efforts in support of gay activism.
 His work has been featured in numerous publications, including SF Weekly, the Wisconsin Gazette and Missionlocal.org.
 In 2008, Novy was the recipient of the prestigious National Endowment for the Arts grant.
 Novy is California-based.

 Early history

 Novy earned an associate degree in graphic design from Gateway Technical College in Elkhorn, Wisconsin in 2004.
-In 2008, he earned his Bachelor of Fine Arts in photography from University of Wisconsin in Milwaukee, Wisconsin then relocated to San Francisco that same year.
+In 2008, he earned his Bachelor of Fine Arts in photography from University of Wisconsin–Milwaukee then relocated to San Francisco that same year.

 Street art

 Novy first became attracted to putting stencils and wheatpastes on the streets to make his art accessible to every viewer, not just the wealthy, well educated patron of expensive galleries.
 In addition to democratizing art, Novy's mission is to create work that beautifies the city but also work that explores social and political themes.